dandavison/delta/README.md

 - Language syntax highlighting with color themes
 - Within-line highlights based on a Levenshtein edit inference algorithm
-- Git style strings (foreground color, background color, font attributes) are supported for >20 stylable elements
 - Side-by-side view with line-wrapping
 - Line numbering
+- `n` and `N` keybindings to move between files in large diffs, and between diffs in `log -p` views (`--navigate`)
+- Improved `git blame` display (syntax highlighting; `--hyperlinks` formats commits as links to GitHub/GitLab/Bitbucket etc)
-- Handles grep output with file paths from `rg`, `git grep`, `grep`, etc
+- Syntax-highlights grep output from `rg`, `git grep`, `grep`, etc
-- `diff-highlight` and `diff-so-fancy` emulation modes
-- Stylable box/line decorations to draw attention to commit, file and hunk header sections.
 - Support for Git's `--color-moved` feature.
-- Customizable `git blame` with syntax highlighting (`--hyperlinks` formats commits as links to GitHub/GitLab/Bitbucket etc)
 - Code can be copied directly from the diff (`-/+` markers are removed by default).
-- `n` and `N` keybindings to move between files in large diffs, and between diffs in `log -p` views (`--navigate`)
+- `diff-highlight` and `diff-so-fancy` emulation modes
 - Commit hashes can be formatted as terminal [hyperlinks](https://gist.github.com/egmontkob/eb114294efbcd5adb1944c9f3cb5feda) to the GitHub/GitLab/Bitbucket page (`--hyperlinks`).
   File paths can also be formatted as hyperlinks for opening in your OS.
+- Stylable box/line decorations to draw attention to commit, file and hunk header sections.
+- Git style strings (foreground color, background color, font attributes) are supported for >20 stylable elements

 |                                                | delta | git | [diff-so-fancy] /<br>[diff-highlight] | github/gitlab |
 | ---------------------------------------------- | ----- | --- | ------------------------------------- | ------------- |